beta0exe/Movie-List/README.md

-This is only Ui (i havent done backend yet ) I will improve it abit more later but for now thats it
+This is only Ui (i havent done backend yet ) I will improve it abit more later but for now thats it i have used react and react router on this one

 Currently, two official plugins are available: